 Find the Right Job for You

 Finding the right job can sometimes be the best solution for problems you are having as a trans person at work.
-If you want to find accessible jobs posted by inclusive employers, you can do so by searching our inclusive job board.
+If you want to find accessible jobs posted by inclusive employers, you can do so by searching our inclusive job board for transgender-friendly jobs.
+You can also check out our LGBT jobs in Birmingham, or our list of LGBT jobs in London.

 You can also find out more about your employment rights with our expert guides and resources at Aspiring to Include.